-

 three secrets of writing

-The picture on the right is Sir Terry Pratchett twenty years ago when he attended the first Octocon convention in Ireland as Guest of Honour.
+The above picture is Sir Terry Pratchett twenty years ago when he attended the first Octocon convention in Ireland as Guest of Honour.
 It was early in his career, and I remember him as affable, friendly and willing to socialise with the fans (not always the case with authors).
 The convention introduced me to his work, and I’ve been an admirer of his Discworld novels ever since.
 Today, Pratchett has sold over 70 million books worldwide and his hair is much whiter.
 He’s also coping with early-onset Alzheimer’s with rare honesty, as evidenced in last year’s two-part BBC documentary.
-Pratchett is currently in Trinity College Dublin for a…
+Pratchett is currently in Trinity College Dublin for a month as…

 -